How Does the Rainfall Behave in Bolivia? A Full Overview

 • Chulumani

-There are some risks for your health because of bugs like the Vinchuca that causes the “Chagas disease”, among other endemic diseases, know more about this in our detailed guide about the climate of Bolivia.
+There are some health risks due to insects like the Vinchuca, which transmits “Chagas disease,” among other endemic illnesses.
+Learn more about this in our detailed guide on Bolivia’s climate.

-The rugged Center of Bolivia gets an annual rainfall of about 558mm.
-It gets an average of 532mm from September to March and 27mm from April to August, being from December to February the most rainy months of the year.
+The rugged Center of Bolivia receives an average annual rainfall of about 558mm.
+It receives an average of 532mm from September to March and 27mm from April to August, with December to February being the rainiest months of the year.

-The main Bolivian cities and tourist places located in this region are:
+The main Bolivian cities and tourist destinations located in this region are:

 • Trinidad